-SEASOFT supports entry of either the T90 or the T68 coefficients for these instruments.
-When selecting temperature as a display/output variable, you must select which standard (T90 or T68) is to be used to compute temperature.
-SEASOFT recognizes whether you have entered T90 or T68 coefficients in the configuration (.con) file, and performs the calculations accordingly, depending on which coefficients were used and which display variable type is selected.
+The use of T68 for salinity and other seawater calculations is automatic in all SEASOFT programs.
+However, when selecting temperature as a display/output variable, you will be prompted to specify which standard (T90 or T68) is to be used to compute temperature.
+SEASOFT recognizes whether you have entered T90 or T68 coefficients in the configuration (.con) file, and computes T90 temperature directly or calculates it from the Saunders linear approximation, depending on which coefficients were used and which display variable type is selected.

-- If g, h, i, j, F0 coefficients (T90) are entered in the .con file and you select temperature display/output variable type as T68, SEASOFT computes T90 temperature directly and multiplies it by 1.00024 to display or output T68. - If a, b, c, d, and F0 coefficients (T68) are entered in the .con file and you select temperature display/output variable type as T90, SEASOFT computes T68 directly and divides by 1.00024 to display or output T90.
+For example, if g, h, i, j, F0 coefficients (T90) are entered in the .con file and you select temperature variable type as T68, SEASOFT computes T90 temperature directly and multiplies it by 1.00024 to display T68.
+Conversely, if a, b, c, d, and F0 coefficients (T68) are entered in the .con file and you select temperature variable type as T90, SEASOFT computes T68 directly and divides by 1.00024 to display T90.